In this section

 END OF Work and money

-In Queensland, you can buy goods and services in person, online or over the phone, and laws and regulations protect you irrespective of how those goods and services are sold.
+In Queensland, you can buy goods and services in person, online or over the phone, and laws and regulations protect you no matter how those goods and services are sold.

 You should always get a verbal or written agreement before buying goods or services from another person (a private sale) in person, online or over the phone.